 The shift to remote and hybrid work has blurred lines between work and home, making clear boundaries more important than ever3.
 Constant connectivity can lead to burnout; protecting downtime helps you bring your best when you’re on the clock.

-Protecting time is a professional strategy: teams that model clear boundaries support deeper work and reduce burnout.
-Employees with clear expectations and boundaries are more likely to stay and report higher satisfaction2.
+Protecting time is a professional strategy.
+Teams that model clear boundaries support deeper work and reduce burnout, and employees with clear expectations are more likely to stay and report higher satisfaction2.

 When asked for “one quick thing” at night, reply calmly: “Thanks—I'm logged off for the day.
 I’ll make this my first priority in the morning.”
 That acknowledges the request while reinforcing your boundary.